cgwire/kitsu/docs/getting-started-artist/README.md

 ## Fill your timesheet

-Everyday you can declare how much time you spent on each task.
+Every day, you can declare how much time you spent on each task.
 On your **My Tasks** page, go to the **Timesheets** tab.

 ![Timesheets](../img/getting-started/timesheets.png)

 You need to move the cursor (1) next to each task accordingly to the number of hours spent.
-You can also go quicker and click on the **1**, **4**, or **8** hours buttons (2) .
+You can also go quicker and click on the **1**, **4**, or **8** hours buttons (2).

-If one day you miss your declaration, you can click on the today date (3) , and go back in time and select the day you have missed.
+If one day you miss your declaration, you can click on the today date (3), and go back in time and select the day you have missed.

 ![Timesheets change the date](../img/getting-started/timesheet_change_date.png)

-In case you forget to mention time spent on a finished task, you can still find it in the **Done tasks** list located below the running tasks list.
+In case you forget to mention the time spent on a finished task, you can still find it in the **Done tasks** list located below the running tasks list.

 ![Timesheets done tasks](../img/getting-started/timesheet_done_task.png)